Use the Entire Layer Cake

 Bordering the Snowball Blocks

 Now grab all the Layer Cake squares that you did not make into Snowball Blocks.
 Cut each of them into four 2 1/2-inch strips.
-Use the strips to border your Snowball blocks as pictured below.
+Use the strips to border your Snowball blocks.
+You will need 2 1/2″ X 10″ inch strips for each Snowball block.

 - Sew two 2-1/2 X 10 inch strips to either side of a Snowball block.